vallard/compose/ROADMAP.md

 # Roadmap

+Are you really sure you're going to do this?

 ## More than just development environments

 Over time we will extend Compose's remit to cover test, staging and production environments.
 This is not a simple task, and will take many incremental improvements such as: